-Abstract
+Abstract:

-Based on the primary field Dr. Manik Bhattacharya survey and secondary sources of data this study analyzes the scenario of the agriculture sector of Tripura and the socio-economic status of the agricultural households of two blocks of the North Tripura district of Tripura. secondary sources of information shows that the state is facing the crisis of food grains and other crops due to increasing trends of population.
+Based on the primary field survey and secondary sources of data this study analyzes the scenario of the agriculture sector of Tripura and the socio-economic status of the agricultural households of two blocks of the North Tripura district of Tripura.
+The secondary sources of information shows that the state is facing the crisis of food grains and other crops due to increasing trends of population.

 The primary filed survey data explores that most of the members of the agricultural households are primary school educated.
 The work participation rate is inversely related with different income group in both the study villages.
 We also see that middle income groups have commend over the livestock assets.
 From the field level analysis it is found that most of the agricultural households not survive with their tiny portion of cultivated land.
 Cultivation is not sufficient to maintain their family in proper way.
-Some members of the agricultural households are engaged with some small business, some other nonfarm employment and government sponsored work like MGNREGA activity.
-For the improvement of the socio economic condition of agricultural households this study suggests for government intervention to give credit facilities to the cultivators for their cultivation and other non-farm activities.
-This study also suggests for proper use of the unused land for the cultivation of some cash crops and use of proper water resources for
+Some members of the agricultural households are engaged with some small business, some other non-farm employment and government sponsored work like MGNREGA activity.
+For the improvement of the socio economic condition of the agricultural households this study suggests for government intervention to give credit facilities to the cultivators for their cultivation and other non-farm activities.
+This study also suggests for proper use of the unused land for the cultivation of some cash crops and use of proper water resources for fish cultivation.
+The study also provides recommendation for enhancing asset creation and sustainability of assets for wider benefit of the rural community through the MGNREGA activity of local Self Governments.